leeper/legexpcourse/index.md

 ## Second Session (Morning)

-The second session will discuss field experiments and quasi-experiments on parliaments and legislatures.
+The second session will discuss the three dominant paradigms of experiments in legislative contexts: field experiments and quasi-experiments, survey experiments, and simulation studies, with reference to published and unpublished examples.
+[All reuqired and suggested readings are available here](https://drive.google.com/drive/folders/0Bwxjj0JIn0KoZnhZSlZhSG5ranc?usp=sharing).

-Experiments orchestrated by researchers:
+Field experiments orchestrated by researchers:

  - **Required**: Broockman (2013) - "Black Politicians Are More Intrinsically Motivated to Advance Blacks' Interests: A Field Experiment Manipulating Political Incentives"
  - **Suggested**: Butler, Broockman (2011) - "Do Politicians Racially Discriminate Against Constituents?
 A Field Experiment on State Legislators"